Frequently Asked Questions

 This is a difficult question as acupuncture treatments will vary for each person depending on the condition.
 Having a minimum of four sessions of acupuncture is advised in the first instance.
 This is mostly once a week for four weeks or even every second week for eight weeks.
 It may take about six weeks of weekly treatment for a condition to be noticeably relieved, but this is dependant on each individual patient.

 After these initial treatments, additional sessions may be required.
-If the condition is severe, up to 10 sessions may be required.
+If the condition is severe, up to 10 or more sessions may be required.

 How will I know if it is working?

 Depending on your condition, it may take a few treatments before you see the effects of Chinese Medicine.
-What you will experience immediately is a feeling of relaxation which is usually noticeable in the first few minutes of treatment and may last several hours and sometimes several days.
-The effects of acupuncture are accumulative- the more you have it, the more you notice the results.
-If you are not getting the treatment response you want, talk to Diana about other options or other treatment modalities.
+What you will typically experience immediately is a feeling of relaxation which is usually noticeable in the first few minutes of treatment and may last several hours and sometimes several days.
+The effects of acupuncture are accumulative - the more you have it, the more you notice the results.
+If you are not getting the treatment response you want, talk to your practitioner about other options or other treatment modalities.

 Can acupuncture be used for post-operative care?